top of page

 Flexible work schedule: 24%

-A quick glance will inform us that other than organisational changes driving 34% of the resignations (largely this probably result from companies having to restructure their operations in the post pandemic world but that's another article), all the other factors in both lists are to do with, or at least have roots in, the way people are treated in the work place and/or their priorities in the work-life balance.
+A quick glance will inform us that other than organisational changes driving 34% of the resignations (this probably largely result from companies having to restructure their operations in the post pandemic world but that's another article), all the other factors in both lists are to do with, or at least have roots in, the way people are treated in the work place and/or their priorities in the work-life balance.

 Armed with this knowledge, let us look at the key root causes of why people are resigning in the Great Resignation.